 The yachting°com Sailing Guide to Croatia

 If you've not been sailing in Croatia yet, you have a treat in store!
-The expansive Croatian coastline is lined with hundreds of islands, and is one of the most beautiful places in Europe for sailing.
-The coastline and islands perfectly blend natural beauty with rich history and provide an excellent yachting infrastructure in the form of marinas, city ports, island restaurants and buoy field
+The expansive Croatian coastline is lined with hundreds of islands and is one of the most beautiful places in Europe for sailing.
+The coastline and islands perfectly blend natural beauty with a rich history and provide an excellent yachting infrastructure in the form of marinas, city ports, island restaurants and buoy fields.

 Why sail in Croatia?

 - The expansive Croatian coastline is lined with hundreds of islands.

 - Sail on a calm sea with a gentle wind in the shelter of the islands.
 You won’t have to endure long crossings, but you can still sail on the open sea if you choose.

 - Plenty of marinas complemented by high-quality services.